khanhptnk/yrc/docs/source/tutorials/agent.rst

 - There are two types of flags: those with ``--`` and those without.
   The flags with ``--`` are defined in the script (``examples/procgen_yrc.py``), while the others are defined by YRC.

 - The ``--config`` flag is especially important because it specifies the YAML file that contains the configuration for training.
+Logs and checkpoints will be saved in `experiments/{name}`.
   You will need to provide this flag in almost every use case of YRC.

 - The ``name`` flag specifies the name of the output folder for this run.
   When evaluating a policy, use ``eval_name`` instead.
 (Setting ``eval_name`` to a non-``None`` value activates evaluation mode.)

 - ``overwrite=1`` indicates that you want to overwrite the contents inside the ``name`` folder if it already exists.
-  Be careful: this may overwrite previous checkpoints.
+  **Be careful**: this may overwrite previous checkpoints!
 In this case, we use it for convenience so we don't have to manually delete the folder each time.

 2. Configuration
 ----------------